ramonemairs/osTicket-installation/README.md

-After connecting to the virtual machine in remote desktop go to Microsoft edge and download osTicket installation files ( [ ](https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD)](https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD) then go into files find the osTicket files and unzip the files, you do that by right clicking the mouse and press extract all.
+After connecting to the virtual machine in remote desktop go to Microsoft edge and download osTicket installation files ( [ ](https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD)](https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD) then go into files or folder find the osTicket files and unzip the files, you do that by right clicking the mouse and press extract all.

 <img width="2302" height="1214" alt="image" src="https://github.com/user-attachments/assets/ffc0d9f4-e85e-4e1b-a6ca-e1805d8a9aca" />

-after downloading and unzipping the file its time to enable IIS internet Information Services , so first click the start menu and type control panel open it and go to programs ( click uninstall programs ) then click ( turn windows features on or off ) then scroll to internet Information Services (IIS) ,  check the box then expand it go to ( world wide web services) expand that and go to application development features epand that aswell and then search for CGI and check that box then close it.
+after downloading and unzipping the file its time to enable IIS internet Information Services , so first click the start menu and type control panel open it and go to programs ( click uninstall programs ) then click ( turn windows features on or off ) then scroll to internet Information Services (IIS) ,  check the box then expand it go to ( world wide web services) expand that and go to application development features expand that aswell and then search for CGI and check that box then close it.

  <img width="2272" height="1210" alt="image" src="https://github.com/user-attachments/assets/59332012-6579-45c8-b0ea-4fcfdee5fae8" />

- Now it time to enable PHP first go to the folders then go to the osTicket installation folder that is unzipped , go to PHP manager and install it.
+ Now it time to install  PHP manager first go to the folders then go to the osTicket installation folder that is unzipped , go to PHP manager and install it.

 <img width="2288" height="1314" alt="image" src="https://github.com/user-attachments/assets/f3e2eb26-78ba-439b-80f8-1229f1f63ef9" />